microsoft/onnxruntime/dockerfiles/README.md

 ```
 Note: Resulting Docker image will have ONNXruntime installed in /usr, and ONNXruntime wheel copied to /onnxruntime directory.
 Nothing else from ONNXruntime source tree will be copied/installed to the image.

+Note: When running the container you built in Docker, plasee make sure to [set NVIDIA runtime as default in Docker](https://github.com/dusty-nv/jetson-containers#docker-default-runtime).

 ## Nuphar
 *Public Preview*